 I am often pulled into debates around what the “rise of the nones” means for religious institutions, giving, and civil society.
-These “nones,” those religiously unaffiliated Americans identifying themselves as “none of the above” on the Pew Research Center’s polls, now make up 23% of Americans.
-They make up over 35% of American millennials.
-This is a tremendous jump over the last decade (from 16.1% in 2007 to 22.8% in 2014).
+These “nones,” those religiously unaffiliated Americans identifying themselves as “none of the above” on the Pew Research Center’s polls, now make up 23 percent of Americans.
+They make up over 35 percent of American millennials.
+This is a tremendous jump over the last decade (from 16.1 percent in 2007 to 22.8 percent in 2014).
 For many faith communities that are experiencing decline in attendance and giving numbers, these trends are obviously disconcerting, but what might they mean more broadly for American society?1

 A first question might be to ask, who are these “nones”?
 A little under half of these “nones” are atheists or agnostic, but the other half are simply nothing in particular.
 In a new study released just last week, Pew digs more deeply into these categories.
 A large percentage of current “nones” were raised within a faith tradition.
-In their research, Pew discovered that of those “nones” raised with religion, “about half (49%) indicate that lack of belief led them to move away from religion.”
-Another 20% express an opposition to organized religion generally.
-Still another 18% are simply religiously unsure.
-And 10% of those “nones” initially raised with a religious affiliation are now classified as “inactive.”Often the reason given is simply busyness – too busy to attend or look for a faith community.2
+In their research, Pew discovered that of those “nones” raised with religion, “about half (49 percent) indicate that lack of belief led them to move away from religion.”
+Another 20 percent express an opposition to organized religion generally.
+Still another 18 percent are simply religiously unsure.
+And 10 percent of those “nones” initially raised with a religious affiliation are now classified as “inactive.”Often the reason given is simply busyness – too busy to attend or look for a faith community.2

 The larger question for many philanthropic scholars, however, goes even deeper.
 What do these changes mean for the future of civil society?
 Some have equated the “rise of the nones” alongside a parallel decline in religious institutions.
 Of course, this decline is not only relegated to faith communities.
 It has also been felt by countless civic institutions, such as Rotary Clubs, Kiwanis chapters, and other community groups.